Rega-Net:Retina Gabor Attention for Deep Convolutional Neural Networks: Proposed Method

 Where ${\bf{K}}\in\mathbb{R}^{C_{in}\times C_{out}\times7\times7}$.
-The parameters of the Gabor kernel are all learnable parameters that can be used in the gradient calculation when the model is trained.
-After the Gabor kernel is dotted with the Retina mask, the final Retina Gabor convolutional kernel is shown in Eq.(7).
+The parameters of the Gabor kernel are all learnable parameters that can be used in the gradient calculation when we train the model.
+After the Gabor kernel dot with the Retina mask, we obtain the final Retina Gabor convolutional kernel, as shown in Eq.(7).

 Where $\bf{M'}$ is initialized by copying from $\bf{M}$ according to channel, ${\bf{M'}}\in\mathbb{R}^{C_{in}\times C_{out}\times7\times7}$, ${\bf{\hat K}}$ is the values of kernel after retina-like sampling. $\otimes$ denotes element-wise multiplication.